harttle/liquidjs/docs/source/tutorials/render-file.md

 ## Abstract File System

-LiquidJS defines an abstract file system interface in [src/fs/fs.ts][ifs] and the default implementation is [src/fs/fs-impl.ts][fs-node] for Node.js and [src/build/fs-impl-browser.ts][fs-browser] for the browser bundle.
+LiquidJS defines an [abstract file system interface][ifs] and the default implementation is [src/fs/fs-impl.ts][fs-node] for Node.js and [src/build/fs-impl-browser.ts][fs-browser] for the browser bundle.

 The `Liquid` constructor provides a [fs][fs] option to specify the file system implementation.
 It's supposed to be used to define customized template fetching logic, i.e. fetch template from a database table, like: